 Regarding cereals in general, giving a dog too many grains could cause more harm than good since dogs primarily need a carnivorous diet.
 Cereal is grained based and not optimal for dogs but tolerated.

 Dogs Will Eat Most Anything

 Whether you subscribe to the notion that dogs are carnivores or omnivores is irrelevant.
 Most people don’t care but you should know that an omnivore eats meat, vegetables, and fruits.
-In other words, they eat a little bit of everything.
-I tend to think of dogs as primarily carnivorous since they need more meat than anything else.
+They eat a little bit of everything.
+I think of dogs as primarily carnivorous since they need more meat than anything else.
 It’s what they would eat in the wild and it’s what they should eat in your home as well.
-Cereal, in that sense, just isn’t going to provide what they require.
+Cereal just isn’t going to provide what they require.

 If you do feed your dog cereal then serving size is important.
 If you are unwilling to restrict their cereal consumption then it is best to just stick with store bought dog foods.
 It may not be the healthiest choice but at least your dog gets the appropriate amount of each food group including key meat-based proteins.
-Dog food is forumlated for them but cereal is definitely.
+Dog food is formulated for them but cereal is definitely not.
 That’s the difference!

 There are foods, besides meat, that your dog can have like oatmeal.
 Oatmeal may offer have many health benefits for dogs.
 For example, it can help reduce cholesterol and help reduce the risk of heart disease.
 This, however, is NOT a food that can replace dog food.
 Instead, it can be used if you are out or low on dog food or as a treat.
 I will always favor oatmeal over cereal if we are comparing human foods for dogs.